Restoring Data from a Backup

 document say), is the inter-relation between

-data tables, and the associated data integrity issues.
+data tables, and the associated data integrity issues (as described in the

-If you you use the GECL Backup facility, and it is creating its backups as
+If you you use the Adminsoft Backup facility, and it is creating its backups as

-can use Windows XP or any ZIP compatible data compression/uncompression tool (including
+can use Windows Explorer or any ZIP compatible data compression/uncompression tool (including

-ZipMagic) to extract and restore selected files from a backup.
-If you do
+7-Zip) to extract and restore selected files from a backup.
+When restoring

 preserve data integrity with associated files !!!

-Note that the GECL backup routine produces an intermediate backup file
+Note that the Adminsoft backup routine produces an intermediate backup file

-last backup, you can get them from there instead of your removeable media.
+last backup, you can get them from there instead of your NAS drive or removeable media.

-remember to rename this file first, before you do any precautionary backup, as
+remember to make a copy of (or just rename) this file first, before you do any precautionary backup, as

 it will be overwritten when you run another backup.
 Obviously, if you do